History of Alberta Blue Cross

 Alberta Blue Cross began as a company dedicated to helping people pay their hospital bills in an era when universal health care didn't exist.
-Today, we provide over 1.6 million Albertans with quality supplementary health and dental benefits.
+Today, we provide more than 1.7 million Albertans with quality health and dental benefits.

 How it started

 Beginning with the simple objective to cover basic hospital care, Alberta Blue Cross has continuously adapted to the changing needs of Albertans.
 Today we deliver a broad range of supplementary health benefit programs and services.